racquesta/sampleLesson/README.md

 ![04-OfficeInventoryCode2](Images/04-OfficeInventoryCode2.png)

 3. We then use index of the response item to determine whether or not the item is in inventory.
-If it is, we prompt the user for a value to add, and if not, we alert the user that tat item is not in inventory.
+If it is, we prompt the user for a value to add, and if not, we alert the user that the item is not in inventory.

 ![04-OfficeInventoryCode3](Images/04-OfficeInventoryCode3.png)